How To Test Your Monitor For Backlight Bleed – Backlight Bleed Test

 However, the backlight is where all of your light bleed comes from.
-As some LCD monitors aren't overly adept at blocking the light, the LCD's light source can creep through around the edges.
-This bleeding of light can wash out images, lessen the color accuracy of your picture, and reduce the experience you are receiving.
+As some LCD monitors aren’t overly adept at blocking the pentration of light, the LCD’s backlight can creep through around the edges.
+This bleeding of light can wash out images, reduce the color accuracy of your picture, and diminish the experience you are receiving.

 Ultimately, backlight bleed is a limitation of the LCD’s design.
 If you are purchasing an LCD monitor, you will most likely have to endure some backlight bleed of your own.
 Just hope that the light bleed is subtle and you barely notice it.